Breaking news ! YODI is Cruelty Free and Vegan.

-How has our attitude towards animal experimentation changed?
+How has our attitude to animal experimentation changed?

 A little history to explain.

 Animal experimentation dates back to antiquity.
-Aristotle, a Greek philosopher, conducted anatomical dissections on monkeys and pigs.
+Greek philosopher Aristotle carried out anatomical dissections on monkeys and pigs.

-Later, doctors continued to test on animals whose anatomy is similar to that of human beings.
+Later, doctors continued testing on animals whose anatomy is similar to that of human beings.

 In the cosmetics industry, companies used to apply products and formulations to the eyes and skin of rabbits every time they launched a new product.
 Fortunately, this is no longer the case.
-In fact, many countries have banned animal testing with the exception of China where animal testing is still required for many products.
+Indeed, many countries have banned animal testing, with the exception of China, where animal testing is still required for many products.

-In the early 2000s, an international ban on animal testing was launched.
+In the early 2000s, an international ban on animal experimentation was launched.

-In 2004, cosmetic tests on animals were banned in the European Union.
+In 2004, cosmetics testing on animals was banned in the European Union.

-In 2009 it was the ban on the marketing of ingredients tested on animals.
+2009 saw a ban on the marketing of ingredients tested on animals.

-And finally in March 2013, the European Union banned the marketing and import of finished products and ingredients that have undergone animal testing.
+And finally, in March 2013, the European Union banned the marketing and import of finished products and ingredients that had undergone animal testing.

-Other countries then took the same initiative to ban animal testing including the United States, Norway, India and Japan.
+Other countries followed suit, including the USA, Norway, India and Japan.

-It is well to know that theoretically in Europe, no finished product is tested on animals!
-However, there are some gaps in the law.
-Indeed, products tested on animals in China, for example, can be sold if the animal testing data is not used to verify the safety of cosmetics in the European Union*.
+In theory, no finished product in Europe is tested on animals!
+However, there are a few loopholes in the law.
+In fact, products tested on animals in China, for example, can be sold if the animal testing data are not used to verify the safety of cosmetics in the European Union*.

 But what are the alternatives?

-There are several alternatives to animal testing that are faster, cheaper and much more accurate.
+There are several alternatives to animal testing, which are faster, cheaper and much more accurate.

-In vitro tests; they allow to test the products either on human cells or on artificially duplicated animal cells.
+In vitro tests: these enable products to be tested either on human cells or on artificially duplicated animal cells.

-In vivo tests: these allow products to be tested on the tissues of living animals.
+In vivo tests: these enable products to be tested on the tissues of living animals.

-In silico tests: these are computer models created by scientists to compare data with already known molecules.
+In silico tests: these are computer models created by scientists to compare data with molecules already known.

 Cruelty Free and Vegan labels